clubeigt/gnss-sat-predictor/README.md

-# gnss-sat-predictor
+# GNSS Satellites Predictor

+## _A way to know where they are_

+Corentin Lubeigt -- corentin.lubeigt@tesa.prd.fr

-Matlab implementation of the SGP4 algorithm to predict GNSS satellites position based on current TLE.
+GNSS Sat Predictor is a Matlab toolbox implementing a SGP4 orbit propagator to predict GNSS satellites position based on current TLE.

+## Quick tutorial

+to be completed

+## References